High School Daze 4: Mathletes.

 High School Daze 2: As Schools Match Wits.

-L-R, T-B: Georgia Keefe, Arthur Newcomb / Rosemarie Fisher, James Lane, Bill Sharpe, Bruce Dewey, Deborah Baker // Bruce Dewey, Bill Sharpe, James Lane, me.
+L-R, T-B: Georgia Keefe, Arthur Newcomb / Rosemarie Fisher, James Lane, William Sharpe, Bruce Dewey, Deborah Baker // Bruce Dewey, William Sharpe, James Lane, me.

 High School Daze 1: Boys State Rebellion.